Ullaakut/cameradar/ISSUE_TEMPLATE.md

 ## Issue

-### What was expected?
+### What was expected

 <expected behavior>

-### What happened?
+### What happened

 <observed behavior>

 ### Logs

-If your issue is with Cameradar's binary or docker image, please run it with `-l` to print logs, and paste them here:
+If your issue is with Cameradar's binary or docker image, please run it with `-v` to print verbose logs, and paste them here:

 ```
 <cameradar logs>